Forensic dentistry: High-profile criminal cases

 Forensic odontology has played a key role in famous criminal cases:

 In 1692, during the Salem Witch Trials, Rev. George Burroughs was accused of witchcraft and conspiring with the Devil, with biting his victims supposedly being evidence of his crimes.
 His bite marks and the bite marks of other people were compared to the victim's marks.
 The judges readily accepted the bite marks as evidence and this was the first time in what would become the United States that bite marks were used as evidence to solve a crime.
 He was later convicted and hanged.
 About two decades later, he was exonerated by the State, and his children were compensated for the wrongful execution.

 One of the first published accounts involving a conviction based on bite marks as evidence was the “Gorringe case”, in 1948, in which pathologist Keith Simpson used bite marks on the breast of the victim to seal a murder conviction against Robert Gorringe for the murder of his wife Phyllis.
 Another early case was Doyle v.
 State, which occurred in Texas in 1954.
 The bite mark, in this case, was on a piece of cheese found at the crime scene of a burglary.
 The defendant was later asked to bite another piece of cheese for comparison.
 A firearms examiner and a dentist evaluated the bite marks independently and both concluded that the marks were made by the same set of teeth.
 The conviction, in this case, set the stage for bite marks found on objects and skin to be used as evidence in future cases.

-Another landmark case was People v.
-Marx, which occurred in California in 1975.
-A woman was murdered by strangulation after being sexually assaulted.
-She was bitten several times on her nose.
-Walter Marx was identified as a suspect and dental impressions were made of his teeth.
-Impressions and photographs were also taken of the woman's injured nose.
-These samples along with other models and casts were evaluated using a variety of techniques, including two-dimensional and three-dimensional comparisons, and acetate overlays.
-Three experts testified that the bite marks on the woman's nose were indeed made by Marx and he was convicted of voluntary manslaughter.